ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 ```

 The fold operation does this, although the exact details are a little
 bit more tricky.
-First of all, what happens if I try to fold an empty
+First of all, if I try to sum an empty
-list?
-In the case of summing the list it would be nice if the answer was
+list, it would be nice if the answer was
 zero, instead of error.
-However if I was trying to find the product of
+However if I try to find the product of
-the list, I'd like the answer to be one instead.
-So I obviously have to
+the list, it would be preferable for the answer to be 1 instead.
+It's necessary to
-provide some sort of "default" argument to my fold.
+provide some sort of "default" argument to a fold.
 The second issue
 doesn't arise with simple operators like `+` and `*`: what happens if
-the operator I'm using isn't associative, ie. (a *op* b) *op* c not
+the operator used isn't associative, i.e., (a *op* b) *op* c not
 equal to a *op* (b *op* c)?
-In that case it would matter if I started
+In that case, it would matter if I started
 from the left hand end of the list and worked right, versus if I started
 from the right and worked left.
-For this reason there are two versions
+For this reason, there are two versions
 of fold, called `List.fold_left` (works left to right) and
 `List.fold_right` (works right to left, and is also less efficient).